Ma-Marcinowski/Verificational-Model/README.md

    * 0.3.3 Preprocessing method identifiers (*e.g* v0.Y):

       * X is zeroed and Z skipped to avoid any confusion of model versions and preprocessing methods;
-      * Y indicates a methon of preprocessing (as already stated in 0.3.1).
+      * Y indicates a method of preprocessing (as already stated in 0.3.1).

 * #### 0.3.
 Database (9455 documents by 2911 writers):